 As you might have noticed on this blog, I am a big chilli fan.
-So far I’ve done a beef chilli, a quorn chilli and a quick beany chilli, so now comes…a sweet potato chilli.
-This easy chilli is packed full of vegetables and has turned out to be vegan – great if you are doing Veganuary or if you are trying to eat a bit more healthily in 2016.
+So far I’ve done an Easy Peasy Beef Chilli, a Simple Quorn Chilli and a Quick Beany Chilli, so now comes… a sweet potato chilli.
+This easy chilli is packed full of vegetables and has turned out to be vegan – great if you are trying to reduce your meat consumption or if you are just trying to eat a bit more healthily.

-I got the idea for this whilst watching Jamie Oliver’s recent programme on superfoods.
+I got the idea for this Easy Sweet Potato Chilli whilst watching Jamie Oliver’s TV show on superfoods.
 He went to the island of Okinawa, in Japan, where the residents often live into their 90s and beyond, and discovered that one of the reasons behind their longevity is that they eat a lot of sweet potatoes.
 Sweet potatoes are apparently one of the healthiest vegetables on the planet: full of fibre, vitamins and antioxidants.

 Not only does this chilli contain the superduperfood that is sweet potato, it also contains chilli (obviously!), garlic, pinto beans and coriander – all pretty super foods too.
 Chilli is especially good being full of vitamins and minerals and apparently having all sorts of health benefits.